 Social touch is thought to play a vital role in early physiological, cognitive and social development (Field, 2010).
-The potential benefits of touch have been studied in many fields, ranging from animal studies to developmental psychology studies (e.g. Harlow and Zimmermann, 1958; Panksepp and Bishop, 1981; Sharp et al., 2012; Maitre et al., 2017).
-In particular, increasing clinical and experimental evidence points to the importance of maternal tactile interactions for the promotion of mental and physical health (e.g. Peláez-Nogueras et al., 1997; Field, 2010; Sharp et al., 2012).
+The potential benefits of touch have been studied in many fields, ranging from animal studies to developmental psychology studies (e.g. Harlow and Zimmermann, 1958; Panksepp and Bishop, 1981; Sharp et al., 2012; Maitre, Key, Chorna, Slaughter, Matusz, Wallace & Murray, 2017).
+In particular, increasing clinical and experimental evidence points to the importance of maternal tactile interactions for the promotion of mental and physical health (e.g. Pelaez-Nogueras et al., 1997; Field, 2001; Sharp et al., 2012).
 Human infants receive constant and sustained tactile stimulation whilst being cuddled and breastfed.
-Skinto-skin contact at birth in premature infants ("kangaroo care"; Feldman and Eidelman, 2003) is standard practice in many countries, and it has been shown to promote successful breastfeeding and to help keep babies calm and warm (Bystrova et al., 2003; Moore et al., 2016).
-Caregiver touch is essential for growth and development; it actively reduces infant stress by increasing positive affect (Stack and Muir, 1992;

-Feldman et al., 2009) and calms infants in pain and discomfort (Bellieni et al., 2007; Maitre et al., 2017).
-In the context of attachment theory (Bowlby, 1969), studies support the facilitating role of touch in establishing the social bond between infant and caregivers (Ainsworth, 1979; Weiss et al., 2000; Beebe et al., 2010).
+Skin-to-skin contact at birth in premature infants ("kangaroo care"; Feldman & Eidelman, 2003) is standard practice in many countries, and it has been shown to promote successful breastfeeding and to help keep babies calm and warm (Bystrova et al., 2003; Moore, Bergman, Anderson & Medley, 2016).
+Caregiver touch is essential for growth and development; it actively reduces infant stress by increasing positive affect (Stack & Muir, 1992; Feldman, Singer & Zagoory, 2009) and calms infants in pain and discomfort (Bellieni et al., 2007; Maitre et al., 2017).
+In the context of attachment theory (Bowlby, 1969), studies support the facilitating role of touch in establishing the social bond between infant and caregivers (Ainsworth, 1979; Weiss, Wilson, Hertenstein & Campos, 2000; Beebe et al., 2010).

-These studies on attachment, as well as other studies on parentinfant interactions, suggest that it is not merely the presence or absence of maternal touch that affects infant behaviour, but also the quality of the touch itself.
-For example, Stack et al. (1996) found that mothers employed different types of touch in order to elicit a specific behavioural response in the infant (e.g. high levels of tickling and lifting, and low levels of holding in order to elicit infants' smiling).
-These findings suggest that infants may become sensitive to precise characteristics of their mother's touch, particularly as regards the experience of certain emotions (Stack and Muir, 1992).
-Increasing evidence supports the idea that mothers might use touch in order to emotionally regulate the infant (e.g. Hertenstein and Campos, 2001).
-Hertenstein and Campos (2001) showed that specific qualities of tactile stimulation https://doi.org/10.1016/j.dcn.2018.01.010
+These studies on attachment, as well as other studies on parent-infant interactions, suggest that it is not merely the presence or absence of maternal touch that affects infant behaviour, but also the quality of the touch itself.
+For example, Stack and colleagues (1996) found that mothers employed different types of touch in order to elicit a specific behavioural response in the infant (e.g. high levels of tickling and lifting, and low levels of holding in order to elicit infants' smiling).
+These findings suggest that infants may become sensitive to precise characteristics of their mother's touch, particularly as regards the experience of certain emotions (Stack & Muir, 1992).
+Increasing evidence supports the idea that mothers might use touch in order to emotionally regulate the infant (e.g. Hertenstein and Compos, 2001).
+Hertenstein and Compos (2001) showed that specific qualities of tactile stimulation provided by the mother (in the sense of negative/tense and positive/relaxed fingers grip) in a given context were able to elicit an appropriate emotion or affect in the 12-month-old infants.